yanshu/pisa/INSTALL.md

 `sudo pip install ...`<br>
 If you do not have administrative access, you can install PISA as a user module via the `--user` flag:<br>
 `pip install --user ...`

+### Compiling the Docs

+To generate a new version of the documentation simply go to `$PISA/docs` and excecute `make html` to compile.
+(Alternatively also other output formats like pdf documents can be generated)